swagkarna/Hande-Stealer/README.md

     pip install getmac
  ```
 # Compile To Exe
-## Run compile.bat to convert file to exe
+## Run compile.bat to convert file to exe...The size of exe file will be quite larger .
+If you need to produce smaller file then use compile_lite.bat ...But The screenshot option is removed in lighter version

+# Note :